Nicholas II: First World War

-On 28 June 1914 Archduke Franz Ferdinand of Austria, heir to the Austro-Hungarian throne, was assassinated by a Bosnian Serb nationalist in Sarajevo, who opposed Austria-Hungary's annexation of Bosnia-Herzegovina.
-The outbreak of war was not inevitable, but leaders, diplomats and nineteenth-century alliances created a climate for large-scale conflict.
-The concept of Pan-Slavism and shared religion created strong public sympathy between Russia and Serbia.
-Territorial conflict created rivalries between Germany and France and between Austria-Hungary and Serbia, and as a consequence alliance networks developed across Europe.
+On 28 June 1914 Archduke Franz Ferdinand of Austria, heir to the Austro-Hungarian throne, was assassinated by a Bosnian Serb in Sarajevo, who opposed Austria-Hungary's annexation of Bosnia-Herzegovina.
+War was avoidable, but leaders, diplomats and nineteenth-century alliances created a climate for large-scale conflict.
+The concept of Pan-Slavism and shared religion created public sympathy between Russia and Serbia.
+Territorial conflict created rivalries between Germany and France, between Austria-Hungary and Serbia, and so alliance networks developed across Europe.
 The Triple Entente and Triple Alliance networks were set before the war.
-Nicholas wanted neither to abandon Serbia to the ultimatum of Austria, nor to provoke a general war.
-In a series of letters exchanged with Wilhelm of Germany (the "Willy–Nicky correspondence") the two proclaimed their desire for peace, and each attempted to get the other to back down.
+Nicholas wanted neither to abandon Serbia to the ultimatum of Austria-Hungary, nor provoke a general war.
+In letters exchanged with Wilhelm of Germany (the "Willy–Nicky correspondence") the two proclaimed their desire for peace, and attempted to get the other to back down.
 Nicholas desired that Russia's mobilization be only against Austria-Hungary, in the hopes of preventing war with Germany.

 On 25 July 1914, at his council of ministers, Nicholas decided to intervene in the Austro-Serbian conflict, a step toward general war.
-He put the Russian army on "alert" on 25 July.
-Although this was not general mobilization, it threatened the German and Austro-Hungarian borders and looked like military preparation for war.
-However, his army had no contingency plans for a partial mobilization, and on 30 July 1914 Nicholas took the fateful step of confirming the order for general mobilization, despite being strongly counselled against it.
+He put the army on "alert" on 25 July.
+Although this was not general mobilization, it threatened the German and Austro-Hungarian borders and looked like preparation for war.
+However, his army had no contingency plans for partial mobilization, and on 30 July 1914 Nicholas took the fateful step of confirming the order for general mobilization, despite being counselled against it.

-On 28 July, Austria-Hungary formally declared war against Serbia.
-On 29 July 1914, Nicholas sent a telegram to Wilhelm with the suggestion to submit the Austro-Serbian problem to the Hague Conference (in Hague tribunal).
-Wilhelm did not address the question of the Hague Conference in his subsequent reply.
-Count Witte told the French Ambassador, Maurice Paléologue that from Russia's point of view the war was madness, Slav solidarity was simply nonsense and Russia could hope for nothing from the war.
-On 30 July, Russia ordered general mobilization, but still maintained that it would not attack if peace talks were to begin.
-Germany, reacting to the discovery of partial mobilization ordered on 25 July, announced its own pre-mobilization posture, the Imminent Danger of War.
-Germany requested that Russia demobilize within the next twelve hours.
-In Saint Petersburg, at 7 pm, with the ultimatum to Russia having expired, the German ambassador to Russia met with the Russian Foreign Minister Sergey Sazonov, asked three times if Russia would reconsider, and then with shaking hands, delivered the note accepting Russia's war challenge and declaring war on 1 August.
-Less than a week later, on 6 August, Franz Joseph signed the Austro-Hungarian declaration of war on Russia.
+On 28 July, Austria-Hungary declared war against Serbia.
+On 29 July 1914, Nicholas sent a telegram to Wilhelm with the suggestion to submit the Austro-Serbian problem to the Hague Conference.
+Wilhelm did not address the question of the Hague Conference in his reply.
+Count Witte told the French Ambassador, Maurice Paléologue that from Russia's point of view the war was madness, Slav solidarity was nonsense and Russia could hope for nothing from the war.
+On 30 July, Russia ordered general mobilization, but still maintained it would not attack if peace talks began.
+Germany, reacting to the discovery of partial mobilization ordered on 25 July, announced its pre-mobilization posture.
+Germany requested Russia demobilize within the next twelve hours.
+In Saint Petersburg, at 7 pm, with the ultimatum to Russia having expired, the German ambassador met with the Russian Foreign Minister Sergey Sazonov, asked if Russia would reconsider, and then delivered the note accepting Russia's war challenge and declaring war on 1 August.
+Germany declared war on Russia on 1 August and its ally France on 3 August.
+On 6 August, Franz Joseph signed the Austro-Hungarian declaration of war on Russia.